 Availability retainer is not an advance payment.
 Typically, attorneys ask for a retainer, so they won’t end up with nothing in their pocket.
 It goes like this.
 You hire an attorney to represent in a civil action.
 You pay $1,000 as a part of the retainer agreement between you and your attorney.
 The attorney will do works… Continue reading What is Availability Retainer?

 He earned his J.D. in 2012 from Chicago-Kent College of Law with a certificate of concentration program in Intellectual Property Law.
-After admitted to the Illinois bar the same year, he practiced trademark law before the USPTO ever since.
-After working at a South Korean electronics manufacturing company for two years, he now focuses on… Continue reading Young Jeon, JD
+After admitted to the Illinois bar the same year, he practiced trademark law and in 2016, he became a patent attorney.
+From ’13 he led a legal team at a South Korean electronics company… Continue reading Young Jeon, JD